fiskaltrust/interface-doc/doc/middleware-it-registratore-telematico/operation-modes/on-premise-platforms/linux.md

 SQLite queues can be launched on Linux, starting from version 1.3.45.

-If you haven't already decided for a communication technology, we strongly recommend gRPC, especially in Linux scenarios, as it provides a cleaner, more stable interface.
+If you haven't already decided for a communication technology, we strongly recommend gRPC, as it provides a cleaner, more stable interface.
 Please refer to our demo project (currently available in [C#](https://github.com/fiskaltrust/middleware-demo-dotnet), [Java](https://github.com/fiskaltrust/middleware-demo-java), [Node.js](https://github.com/fiskaltrust/middleware-demo-node) and [others](https://github.com/fiskaltrust)) for sample implementations.